filipezef/Website/README.md

-# README

-Website with CRUD functionality implemented
+#Website with CRUD functionality implemented

 Resources (all RESTful routes available):